wwq5-code/SMS/README.md

 python /VMU/Verifiable_MU/On_CIFAR10/Membership_inf_via_backdoor/MIB_on_CIFAR10.py
 ```

-5. To run the VMU on CIFAR100
+5. To run the DUVW on CIFAR100
 ```
 python /VMU/Verifiable_MU/On_CIFAR100/VMU_on_CIFAR100.py
 ```